wdi-hk-9/Yamslam/README.md

   - If any of the three rolls wins a chip, the player may choose to end their turn immediately and collect.
 If a roll satisfies more than one combination, the player can choose the chip of their choice.
 The other player then goes.
   - If the dice do not match an available chip, the player does not collect a chip.
 The other player then goes.

-- `Ending the Game`
+- `Winning the Game`
   - The game ends when the last chip is taken.
+At the end of the game, the player with the higher score based on the sum of chip totals and any bonuses wins.

 ## [BONUS] Extra Features
 - `Point Bonus`